Nitrux/tbd/README.md

   or `on_error ignore` into the test file. note that it will be evaluated when it appears, not before running the tests. to revert to the default behavior, use `on_error quit`, `on_error abort` or `on_error die`.

-- all changes are done to the current environment. if you want to avoid it, run a subshell.